 LION OF THE CONFEDERACY (Oakland Cemetery)

-Atlanta's advisory committee recommended that iconography within Oakland Cemetery be left in place with added context.
+In 2019, the city erected a new marker after its advisory committee recommended that iconography within Oakland Cemetery be left in place with added context.

 THE CONFEDERATE OBELISK (Oakland Cemetery)